oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 **If you are attending an instructor-led lab**, your instructor will detail steps you need to execute and which ones you can skip.

+While we strongly recommend running the lab in the virtual machine we have built, running on the Oracle Cloud Infrastructure, if you do not want to use this and are willing and able to re-create the configuration of the virtual machine on your own computer (and adjust the labs content to reflect your differing environment as ypu go through it) there are some guidelines [here](./Using-your-own-computer.md)

 <details><summary><b>Self guided student - section video introduction</b></summary>
 <p>